We performed a comparison between AWS Config and Spring Cloud based on real PeerSpot user reviews.

 "If there's a dashboard like the ones provided by Apigee or Kong, that will be useful."

-AWS Config is ranked 16th in Configuration Management with 3 reviews while Spring Cloud is ranked 19th in Configuration Management with 3 reviews.
+AWS Config is ranked 15th in Configuration Management with 4 reviews while Spring Cloud is ranked 19th in Configuration Management with 3 reviews.
 AWS Config is rated 9.0, while Spring Cloud is rated 6.6.
 The top reviewer of AWS Config writes "A cloud solution to host application with smooth instance installation and performance upgrade".
-On the other hand, the top reviewer of Spring Cloud writes "Though the initial setup phase is straightforward, its stability needs to improve".
+On the other hand, the top reviewer of Spring Cloud writes "Highly scalable development of cloud-native applications that offers an extensive range of tools and features, with significant learning curve and complex configurations".
 AWS Config is most compared with AWS Systems Manager, whereas Spring Cloud is most compared with AWS CloudFormation, HashiCorp Terraform and Red Hat Ansible Automation Platform.
 See our AWS Config vs. Spring Cloud report.

 See our list of best Configuration Management vendors.